 “El complemento” is what we place after the verb.
 In basic Spanish sentences, we will often add an object, that is food, places, etc., or an adjective like “bonito” and “interesante”.

-Building simple sentences in Spanish: Examples and Practice
+How to make sentences in Spanish: Examples and Practice

 This group of basic sentences in Spanish will use verbs related to actions.
 The first two will use the names of people as the subject of the sentence.
 Notice that sometimes you will need to add prepositions and or an article after the verb depending on what verb you are using.